 Frequently Asked Questions

-Many of the concepts emphasized in Asian medicine have no true counterpart in Western medicine.
-One of these concepts is qi (pronounced "chee"), which is considered a vital force within the body (and in the universe in general) that is responsible for controlling the workings of the human mind and body.
+Many of the concepts emphasized in East Asian medicine have no true counterpart in Western medicine.
+One of these concepts is qi (pronounced "chee"), which is considered a vital force within the body (and in the universe in general) that is responsible for regulating the human mind and body.
 Qi flows through the body via channels, or pathways, which are called meridians.
-There are many meridians: 12 primary meridians, which correspond to specific organs, organ systems or functions; eight secondary meridians; and many smaller collateral channels that weave the larger channels into an interconnected whole.
+There are many meridians: 12 primary meridians, which correspond to specific organs, organ systems, and functions; eight secondary meridians; and many smaller collateral channels that weave the larger channels into an interconnected whole.
 Imbalances in the flow of qi cause illness, and correction of this flow restores the body to balance.

-Acupuncture is one modality that falls under the larger umbrella of Asian medicine.
+Acupuncture is one modality that falls under the larger umbrella of East Asian medicine.
 Acupuncture utilizes the insertion of very thin, sterile needles into specific points on the body to influence the flow of energy and restore balance.
-Other modalities within the scope of Asian medicine work in the same way.
+Other therapies within the scope of East Asian medicine work in the same way.

 sore throat.